astorDev/seege/dictionary/index.md

 # How C# Dictionary Actually Work

 `Dictionary<TKey, TValue>` is a very popular data structure in C# and a popular choice for interview questions.
 I've used `Dictionary` a billion times and I was pretty sure I understand how they work.
-However, when I dwelve even deeper into them and checked out they actual code I've figured out they work even better then I thought (and perhaps you, too).
-In this article, we'll make the deep dive together and even write our own educational replica of the dictionary.
+However, when I delve even deeper into them and checked out the actual code I've figured out they work even better than I thought (and perhaps you, too).
+In this article, we'll make a deep dive together and even write our own educational replica of the dictionary.
 So join me and let's get going!

 > Or just straight to the [Finale](#wrapping-up) for a short summary of the findings of this article!

 ## Making the Replica

-To ensure our replica matches the actual code we'll start from exploring what we'll have in the original code and then just remove everything not essential and add logs (`Console.WriteLine`) wherever needed.
+To ensure our replica matches the actual code we'll start by exploring what we'll have in the original code and then just remove everything not essential and add logs (`Console.WriteLine`) wherever needed.
 It's enough to replicate just two primary methods: [Add](https://referencesource.microsoft.com/#mscorlib/system/collections/generic/dictionary.cs,a7861da7aaa500fe,references) and [GetValueOrDefault](https://referencesource.microsoft.com/#mscorlib/system/collections/generic/dictionary.cs,9680ab8ad8dfbf8d) to recreate all the essentials of the `Dictionary`, so this is what we are going to do.
-But first let's check out the fields data we have in a `Dictionary`:
+But first, let's check out the fields we have in a `Dictionary`:

-> I'll use code from .NET Framework 4.8 from reference source.
+> I'll use code from .NET Framework 4.8 from the reference source.
 Although modern .NET code is slightly more complicated the essentials are still the same, so the Framework version should do.

 ```csharp
 private struct Entry {